bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 1. Check all your nodes have been upgraded to Bitcoin Core 0.12.1 or compatible software.
 This must happen before block #419328.

-2. If you manually hard code the block version field, or use the nSequence or nLockTime fields in the coinbase transaction, you must follow the instructions carefully.
+2. If you manually hardcode the block version field, or use the nSequence or nLockTime fields in the coinbase transaction, you must follow the instructions carefully.

 ## Status of CSV soft fork